-Baiyin police were at a loss as to who raped, killed, and mutilated the local women.
-They collected enough fingerprints and semen from the crime scenes to tie the 11 murders together, but they could not match the DNA evidence to anyone registered as living in Baiyin.
-And that is exactly how Gao managed to stay free for 28 years.
+For many years, Baiyin police were at a loss as to who raped, killed, and mutilated the local women.
+They had collected enough fingerprints and semen from the crime scenes to tie the 11 murders together.
+However, they could not match the DNA evidence to anyone registered as living in Baiyin.
+Consequently, Gao managed to stay free for 28 years.

 Evidence That Led Authorities to China’s Jack the Ripper

-- Jack the Ripper First Celebrity Killer
+You May Also Like: Jack the Ripper First Celebrity Killer

 There have been numerous “Jack the Rippers” around the world.
 Fortunately, the advancements in forensic DNA analysis, such as genetic genealogy, has made it much easier to find them.
 In 2018, detectives in the Golden State Killer case used a similar methodology.
 After acquiring DNA at numerous crime scenes, they submitted the data to a genealogy website that found relatives of the serial murderer-rapist.
 Then using a process of elimination, finally caught their criminal.